Leith-vdl/UK-public-holidays/docs.md

 ---

-<h5>This site provides the user with groups of bank holidays for residents of the United Kingdom.
+<h5>WORK IN PROGRESS: <br>This site provides the user with groups of bank holidays for residents of the United Kingdom.
 The events are separated by location (England & Wales, Scotland, and Northern Ireland respectively) and filtered so that only future bank holidays will be displayed on the page.
 <br>
 <br>
 The site is built using the 11ty static site generator and employs languages such as Markdown, JavaScript, and HTML.
 Styling elements are handled using the Bootstrap framework, with smaller sections modified using CSS.